List of WWII Maybach engines: Ignition

-Most models were also fitted with a belt-driven Bosch generator/dynamo for charging the batteries for the 24-volt electric starter motor, lighting, etc. On 4- and 6-cylinder engines the generator was usually connected by a drive shaft to a separate coolant pump located close to the cylindrical oil cooler.
+Most models were also fitted with a belt-driven Bosch generator for charging the two 12-volt batteries for the 24-volt electric starter motor; and for 12-volt lighting, etc. On 4- and 6-cylinder engines the generator was usually connected by a short drive shaft to the separate belt-driven coolant pump, located close to the cylindrical oil cooler.